 I have two healthy, happy kiddos:

-A four year old girl and a two year old boy.
+A four-year-old girl and a two-year-old boy.
 They are perfect, albeit challenging (what toddler isn’t?).
 For me, pregnancy was hard.
 I had gestational diabetes with my first and debilitating back pain with my second.
-Labor was as painful as you expect it to be.
-And postpartum is always a nightmare for me what with PPD and issues nursing.
+Labor was as painful as you expected it to be.
+Postpartum is always a nightmare for me with postpartum depression and issues nursing.
 So, as you would imagine, I am not a huge fan of the whole pregnancy and birth part of having kids.
-And I don’t really hide it; I am a pretty open book.
-In fact, I think my friends would be shocked if I didn’t have a visceral reaction to the thought of having more babies.
+And I don’t hide it; I am a pretty open book.
+My friends would likely be shocked if I didn’t have a visceral reaction to the thought of having more babies.

 Case in point:

-A few days before Christmas a friend of mine told me that she and her husband had decided to try for their fourth baby (she already has twin daughters and a son).
-Without thinking, my immediate response was a sharp intake of breath followed by a whispered, “NOOOOO!”
-Clearly, this was not an appropriate response, and I wouldn’t recommend reacting this way.
-(And, just to clarify, I am truly happy for her and all of my other pregnant friends).
-Lucky for me, she is a good friend and is well aware of my lack of desire for more kids.
-So she and I both had a good laugh at my awkwardness.
+A few days before Christmas, a friend told me that she and her husband had decided to try for their fourth baby (she already has twin daughters and a son).
+Without thinking, my immediate response was a sharp intake of breath, followed by a whispered, “NOOOOO!”
+This was inappropriate, and I wouldn’t recommend reacting this way.
+(I am genuinely happy for her and all my other pregnant friends).
+Luckily, she is a good friend and knows my lack of desire for more kids.
+So, she and I both had a good laugh at my awkwardness.

-As embarrassing as my reaction was, it made me realize how VERY DONE I am when it comes to baby-making.
+As embarrassing as my reaction was, it made me realize how VERY DONE I am regarding baby-making.
 And by VERY DONE, I mean I have no regrets about that decision.
-Evidently, this is an odd way to feel because just about every article I’ve read about this subject is always entitled something like “Why I’m Sad About Being Done Having Kids” or “How to Survive the Void (or The Ache or The Pain or The Sadness) of Deciding You’re Done Having Babies.”
-When I talk to women about the topic, I will sometimes find another mama who has also decided she’s done having babies.
-But at some point in the conversation she inevitably makes a comment about how sad it makes her or how depressing the decision was for her.
+Evidently, this is an odd way to feel.
+Just about every article I’ve read on this subject is always titled something like “Why I’m Sad About Being Done Having Kids” or “How to Survive the Void (or The Ache or The Pain or The Sadness) of Deciding You’re Done Having Babies.”
+When I talk to women about the topic, I sometimes find another mama who has also decided she’s done having babies.
+But at some point in the conversation, she inevitably comments on how sad it makes her or how depressing the decision was for her.

 On the other hand, I feel relief.

 I know that our family is complete.
 Also, I feel a sense of wholeness.
-In fact, when I imagine going through the process of pregnancy, childbirth, and the newborn months again it makes me break into hives and hyperventilate.
+When I imagine going through the process of pregnancy, childbirth, and the newborn months again, it makes me break into hives and hyperventilate.
 My lack of even the slightest feelings of sadness compared to what seems like every other woman’s grief over the decision makes me wonder if something is wrong with me.
 Am I a bad mom?
 A bad woman?
-A bad human being?
+A lousy human being?

-Am I really the only one who feels no sadness in “closing up shop”?
+Am I the only one who feels no sadness in “closing up shop”?

 Maybe.
-But I really don’t think I am.
-I think maybe there’s a third camp out there with a handful of women too embarrassed to admit that they’re relieved to be done.
+But I don’t think I am.
+Maybe there’s a third camp out there with a handful of women too embarrassed to admit they’re relieved to be done.

 Is that you?
 If so, welcome!
-I’m Cheyenne, self-proclaimed president of Camp Glory HALLELIUIA This Shop is CLOSED.
-I am here to tell you that it is okay to feel completely and totally not sad about being done having babies!
-Do not let all the other women in the other two camps make you feel like you’re a bad person for not wanting more kids.
+I’m Cheyenne, self-proclaimed president of Camp Glory HALLELIUIA.
+This Shop is CLOSED.
+I am here to tell you that it is okay to feel complete and not sad about being done having babies!
+Do not let women in the other two camps make you feel like you’re a terrible person for not wanting more kids.
 If they want three or four or twelve more babies, more power to them (and more coffee).
-Truthfully, I greatly admire women who have the mental and physical ability to have many children.
-Patience is not a gift I was blessed with and so I look up to those who have it.
+I greatly admire women with the mental and physical ability to have many children.
+Patience is not a gift I was blessed with, so I look up to those who have it.
 Bless you, multiple baby mamas!

 And don’t get me wrong.
-For those mamas who do feel sadness after making the choice to stop having babies, that’s okay too.
-In fact, I think you are in the majority here.
-You have every right to mourn that a very special season in your life is over.
-I get it, I totally do.
+For those mamas who feel sadness after choosing to stop having babies, that’s okay, too.
+I think you are in the majority here.
+You have every right to mourn that an extraordinary season in your life is over.
+I get it.
+I do.
 But please understand that not all mamas feel that way.
 Yes, we love our babies more than life itself.
 Yes, we know we are blessed.
-Also, we will miss the sweet moments that only come with pregnancies and birth and newborns.
-But it is possible for us to know all these things and still be totally relieved that we don’t ever have to do it again.
+Also, we will miss the sweet moments that only come with pregnancies and births and newborns.
+But we can know all these things and still be relieved that we never have to do it again.

-I’m actively trying to be present in the age and stage that they are now because I know I won’t be experiencing this again.
-(At least not until I’m a grandmother and then I can just feed them sugar and send them home).
+I’m actively trying to be present in the age and stage they are at now because I know I won’t be experiencing it again.
+(At least not until I’m a grandmother, and then I can feed them sugar and send them home).
 I want to focus now on watching the wonder and joy in my children’s eyes as they discover new things and explore the world around them.

-Also, I want to channel my mothering efforts into teaching them how to be decent and honest human beings.
-Full of empathy, courage, bravery and all things good.
-In addition, I want to enjoy the little years where these tiny humans actually want to snuggle with me on the couch.
-I want to fully enjoy them before they start rolling their eyes and slamming bedroom doors.
-I’m okay with letting the baby-making season of my life go so that I can focus fully on the child-rearing season.
+Also, I want to channel my mothering efforts into teaching them how to be decent and honest human beings—full of empathy, courage, bravery, and all things good.
+Also, I want to enjoy the little years when these tiny humans want to snuggle with me on the couch.
+I want to fully enjoy them before they roll their eyes and slam bedroom doors.
+I’m okay with letting the baby-making season of my life go so that I can focus entirely on the child-rearing season.

-Maybe there aren’t a lot of other mamas in my Camp Glory HALLELIUIA This Shop is CLOSED.
+Maybe there aren’t a lot of other mamas in my Camp Glory HALLELIUIA.
+This Shop is CLOSED.
 But, for those of us who are, I want you to know that I don’t think it makes us bad mamas.
-We can rejoice with our dear friends and fellow mamas who are still in the baby-making camp.
+We can rejoice with our dear friends and fellow mamas still in the baby-making camp.

-We can show love and support to those mamas who have decided to close up shop, but feel a sense of loss or grief about it.
-But we don’t have to pretend to feel “The Ache”.
+We can show love and support to those mamas who have decided to close shop but feel lost or grief about it.
+But we don’t have to pretend to feel “The Ache.”
 Or hide our relief of being done like it’s some dirty secret.
-We can stand comfortably in our decision that our families are just the way they were meant to be.
+We can stand comfortably in deciding that our families are how they were meant to be.
 And that we’re not sad about it one bit.